 Habitat

-River otters prefer to live in areas with vegetation, rocks, and sufficient cover in order to make their dens.
-River otters are found throughout North America, including everywhere from Canada and Alaska to the southern United States.
-They live in lakes, ponds, rivers, and other waterways.
+River otters prefer to live in areas with vegetation, rocks, and sufficient cover to make their dens.
+They are found throughout North America, including everywhere from Canada and Alaska to the southern United States.
+They live in lakes, marshes, ponds, rivers, and other waterways.
 It’s also not uncommon to find them along the coast.
-The only areas that river otters tend to avoid are arid and treeless.
+The only areas that these otters tend to avoid are arid and treeless.

-They are mostly solitary creatures, except for a female otter who has just had young.
+They are mostly solitary creatures, except for a female otter who has given birth.
 Otherwise, they only come together in the mating season.

 Diet

-River otters consist primarily of a diet of fish and other small marine creatures.
-This includes turtles, insects, frogs, and some mammals (birds, rabbits, and rodents).
+They have a varied diet, including fish, crustaceans, aquatic invertebrates, amphibians, and even small mammals.
+This includes turtles, crayfish, crabs, insects, frogs, birds’ eggs, mice and some mammals (birds, rabbits, and rodents).
 They’ve also been known to hunt snakes for food.
 Amazingly, they can travel up to 18 miles from home while searching for food.

 Reproduction

-River otters mate in late winter/early spring, often between March and April.
-Their mating process usually takes place on water but can occur o land as well.
+Their breeding season usually takes place in late winter/early spring, often between March and April.
+Their mating process usually takes place on water but can occur on land as well.
+After mating, the fertilized egg remains in limbo through a process known as delayed implantation.
+During this process, all development of the embryo ceases for approximately nine to ten months.
 Otters have a gestation period of between 9.5 and 12.5 months and give birth to 1-6 pups per litter.
 Usually, it is 2 or 3 young at a time.

 River otters can live up to 12 years old after reaching sexual maturity between 2 and 3 years old.
-Incredibly, the oldest living river otter on record lived to be 27 years old.
+Incredibly, the oldest living river otter on record lived to be 27 years of age.

 FAQs